iphyer/CS839_DataScience_ClassProject/stage4/data/README.md

 # Stage 4 data file folder

-This is the file folder for stages.
+This is the data file folder for stages.
 And it contains

 ## CSV file storing Table E